Hodapp87/cincyfp_kaggle_201701/README.md

 example using a Weka model.
 You will need to install [Weka](http://www.cs.waikato.ac.nz/ml/weka/) if you want to interactively explore the different models.

+There is also a starter solution for the [Cortex](https://github.com/thinktopic/cortex).
+This is very experimental - see the notes from the google group